 Organizations across public and private sectors have taken great strides toward sustainability, including the launch of the global biofuels alliance at the G20 summit earlier last month.

-While the world awaits the implementation of these green steps toward climate change, world leaders and environmentalists will now turn their attention toward COP28 — the international climate summit.
+While the world awaits the implementation of these green steps toward climate change, world leaders and environmentalists will now turn their attention toward COP28 — the international climate summit, where environmental impacts are debated and solutions like blockchain in renewable energy are discussed.

 One topic seemingly not up for discussion at this crucial climate summit is a ban on cryptocurrencies and the significant carbon emissions that they generate.